 Any geometry placed on the Construction layer will not have a Midpoint snap.
 This is by design so that construction data will not confuse the user's work area.
-It is not advisable to create a drawing on the Construction layer because there is no Midpoint snap and because the Layout>Delete Construction will delete all geometry on this layer.
+It is not advisable to create a drawing on the Construction layer because there is no Midpoint snap and because the Layout>Delete Construction will delete all object's pen style.

+Graphite automatically places construction lines on the construction layer.
+When choosing Layout>Delete Constructions, everything on the construction layer is deleted, regardless of the geometry on this layer.
 The Construction layer is really used for Graphite to store construction line data and should not be used for regular geometry.